The Guide to Outbound Sales in 2021

 Yesware’s Email Templates allow you to create personalized, automated outreach for all of your prospecting needs.

-Use Yesware’s Attachment Tracking feature to identify your best content, and learn exactly how your prospects are engaging with it.
+Break it down even further with Yesware’s Attachment Tracking, where you can identify your best content and learn exactly how your prospects are engaging with it.

 These tools allow you to see which content is viewed and when, so you can design smarter and higher-converting campaigns.